piojanu/GradientAILab/README.md

 There will be created group on Mendeley where collaborators will be able to share papers.

+---

 _This is Gradient research circle project.
-Out website: http://gradient.eti.pg.gda.pl/_
+Our website: http://gradient.eti.pg.gda.pl/_